wmde/wikibase-release-pipeline/development/images/wbs-tools/UPDATING.md

 ## Review and release

-WBS Tools is repository-owned code and has no upstream source pins or source-update interview. `wbs-dev update wbs-tools` derives its version and changelog from conventional commits.
+WBS Tools is repository-owned code and has no upstream source pins. `wbs-dev update wbs-tools` derives its version and changelog from conventional commits, then asks whether the current WBS release should adopt the proposed exact image.
+Declining leaves the WBS release on its existing tools image.

 Review changes since the latest `wbs-tools@X.Y.Z` tag.
 Verify the Installer, generated configuration, the mounted WBS checkout, host scripts, Docker and Compose integration, Git operations, and the internal lifecycle commands.